Annual charge exemption scheme

 See the Annual Charge Exemption scheme: Questions and answers page.

-- Between 1 July and 22 July each year - sponsor must self-declare that entry had $0 turnover in the previous financial year in order to maintain the exemption for each entry
+- Between 1 July and 22 July (each year) - sponsors must self-declare that an ACE entry had $0 turnover in the previous financial year in order to retain the exemption on the entry.

-- 15 September (annually) - payment of annual charges
+- 15 September (annually) - due date for payment of annual charges

 Frequently asked questions about the ACE scheme